Guest Contributor: This piece was written by Ally Micelli, paralegal and writer. Views expressed are the author’s own.

 Important Exceptions to the Rule

 The doctrine is not absolute.
-Courts recognize limited exceptions, including:
+Courts recognize three limited exceptions, all of which are narrow and highly fact-specific, and often heavily litigated.

 Inevitable Discovery